-As we move forward, collaboration with the contracted operator of the Broward County Consolidated Dispatch System, BSO Communications, and with the participating Cities will continue in order to continuously improve and refine emergency response dispatch processes and ensure successful provision of rapid and direct access to public safety agencies for the county’s 1.85 million citizens and 12 million annual visitors when accessing “911”.
+As we move forward, collaboration with the contracted operator of the Broward County Consolidated Dispatch System, BSO Communications, and with the participating municipalities will continue in order to continuously improve and refine emergency response dispatch processes and ensure successful provision of rapid and direct access to public safety agencies for the county’s 1.85 million residents and 12 million annual visitors when calling 911.

 New Non-Emergency Number